Hello, how can we help you?

 3. On the workspace data screen, click on the Lanes option.

-5. Use the Minimum and Maximum fields to delimit the number of tasks that the lane may contain, if you want to limit the WIP (Work in progress).
-For example, when 3 is set as maximum number, only 3 tasks can be found in that same step, thus preventing tasks from piling up.
+5. Use the Minimum and Maximum fields to enter the minimum and maximum number of tasks per lane, if you wish to limit the WIP (Work in progress) and prevent them from piling up.

 6. Repeat the previous steps to add all desired lanes.